otownsend455/ImageClassificationAlgorithms/a1/README.md

    2. Decompress dataset into individual images: tar xvzf datasets.tgz
    3. You’re ready to go.

-   To run a quick test with 1k training and 1k testing images, K = 1: ./classifier 1 lists training_1k.txt lists/testing_1k.txt
+   To run a quick test with 1k training and 1k testing images, with 2 nearest neighbours: ./classifier 2 lists training_1k.txt lists/testing_1k.txt

-   To run a full evaluation with all images, K = 7 (Will take a while): ./classifier 7 lists/training_full.txt lists/testing_full.txt
+   To run a full evaluation with all images, with 7 nearest neighbours (Will take a while): ./classifier 7 lists/training_full.txt lists/testing_full.txt

+   Expected output will be the number of correct predictions.

-   Play around with the value of K if you wish.
+   Play around with the number of nearest neighbours if you wish.
 Enjoy!